woa-vayu/POCOX3Pro-Guides/guide/English/additional-materials-en.md

 - Approve any UAC dialogs
 - In the window that appears, click `Yes` to start installation
 - Wait for the installation to complete
+- Enjoy Office and don't forget to activate it

 #### Finished!